MHaringa/insurancerating/docs/reference/risk_factor_gam.md

 one of three insurance pricing contexts: claim frequency, claim severity, or pure premium.
-The fitted curve helps assess non-linear rating effects before a continuous variable is grouped into tariff groups or used in a GLM workflow.
+The fitted curve helps assess non-linear rating effects before a continuous variable is grouped into tariff segments or used in a GLM workflow.

 ## Usage